zephyrproject-rtos/zephyr/boards/heltec/heltec_wifi_lora32_v2/doc/index.rst

 ==================

 User may choose to use MCUboot bootloader instead.
-In that case the bootloader must be build (and flash) at least once.
+In that case the bootloader must be built (and flashed) at least once.

 There are two options to be used when building an application: